 Godunov was married to the daughter of Maliuta Skuratov (the notorious boss of the Oprichnina).
-Boris and Maria had two children: a daughter named Ksenya and a son named Fyodor.
+Boris and Maria had two children: daughter Ksenya and son Fyodor.

-Boris was crowned on September 1, 1598.
+Boris was crowned on September 1, 1598 after the death of Feodor.
 For most Russians, the reign of Tsar Boris was an unhappy time.
 Indeed, it marked the beginning of Russia’s horrific Time of Troubles (1598-1613).